 The direction of proptosis may be a clue to the site of infection; eg, extension from the frontal sinus pushes the globe down and out, and extension from the ethmoid sinus pushes the globe laterally and out.

-Blood cultures are often done (ideally before beginning antibiotics) in patients with orbital cellulitis but are positive in less than one third.
-Lumbar puncture (see Lumbar puncture (spinal tap)) is done if meningitis is suspected.
+Blood cultures are often done (ideally before beginning antibiotics) in patients with orbital cellulitis, but less than one third are positive.
+Lumbar puncture Lumbar Puncture (Spinal Tap) Lumbar puncture is used to do the following: Evaluate intracranial pressure and cerebrospinal fluid (CSF) composition (see table Cerebrospinal Fluid Abnormalities in Various Disorders) Therapeutically... read more is done if meningitis is suspected.
 Cultures of the paranasal sinus fluid are done if sinusitis is the suspected source.
 Other laboratory tests are not particularly helpful.

-Initial therapy should be directed against sinusitis pathogens ( S. pneumoniae , nontypeable H. influenzae , S. aureus , Moraxella catarrhalis); however, in areas where methicillin-resistant S. aureus is prevalent, clinicians should add appropriate antibiotics (eg, clindamycin, trimethoprim/sulfamethoxazole, or doxycycline for oral treatment and vancomycin for inpatient treatment).
+In patients with preseptal cellulitis, initial therapy should be directed against sinusitis pathogens (S. pneumoniae, nontypeable H. influenzae, S. aureus, Moraxella catarrhalis); however, in areas where methicillin-resistant S. aureus is prevalent, clinicians should add appropriate antibiotics (eg, clindamycin, trimethoprim/sulfamethoxazole, or doxycycline for oral treatment and vancomycin for inpatient treatment).
 In patients with dirty wounds, gram-negative infection must be considered.

 Outpatient treatment is an option if orbital cellulitis has been definitively excluded; children should have no signs of systemic infection and should be in the care of responsible parents or guardians.
 Patients should be closely followed by an ophthalmologist.
-Outpatient treatment options include amoxicillin/clavulanate 30 mg/kg po q 8 h (for children < 12 yr) or 500 mg po tid or 875 mg po bid (for adults) for 10 days.
+Outpatient treatment options include amoxicillin/clavulanate 30 mg/kg orally every 8 hours (for children < 12 years) or 500 mg orally every 8 to 12 hours or 875 mg orally 2 times a day (for adults) for 10 days.
+(Dose may need to increase if penicillin-resistant S. pneumoniae is suspected.)

-For inpatients, ampicillin/sulbactam 50 mg/kg IV q 6 h (for children) or 1.5 to 3 g (for adults) IV q 6 h (maximum 8 g ampicillin/day) for 7 days is an option.
+For inpatients, ampicillin/sulbactam 50 mg/kg IV every 6 hours (for children) or 1.5 to 3 g (for adults) IV every 6 hours (maximum 8 g ampicillin/day) for 7 days is an option.
+If methicillin-resistant S. aureus is a consideration, antibiotics should be adjusted accordingly.

 Surgery to decompress the orbit, drain an abscess, open infected sinuses, or a combination is indicated in any of the following circumstances: